Pseudobulk Analysis with Decoupler and EdgeR

 In this step, our goal is to perform a “bioinformatic cell sorting” based on the annotated clusters of the single-cell data.

-Raw counts are crucial for generating accurate pseudobulk aggregates.
+Most importantly, the AnnData object must include a layer containing the raw gene expression counts.
+This layer is essential for accurate aggregation and downstream differential expression analysis.
+Raw counts are allows to generate accurate pseudobulk aggregates.
 Since single-cell data is typically normalized after annotation, it’s important to preserve the raw counts in the AnnData object before normalization steps if you would like to perform a pseudobulk analysis later on.
 These raw counts are directly used by tools like Decoupler to generate the pseudobulk count matrix.
 Note that normalized count matrices should not be used with Decoupler, even if the tool appears to process them successfully.

 If your AnnData object lacks raw counts, you can use the AnnData Operations tool on the Single Cell Galaxy instance.
 This tool allows you to copy the .X matrix into a new layer that you may assign a new label, for e.g., counts or raw_counts, making it available as a parameter for Decoupler.